MarcoTrapani/Portfolio/case-studies/bannerlord/technical-appendix.md

 > This appendix expands the main Bannerlord case study with Technical QA artifacts.
 >
-> It is intended for  anyone interested in systemic testing methodology.
+> This appendix is intended as a practical Technical QA artifact for analyzing systemic sandbox risks, long-run campaign stability, state persistence and player-facing readability.
 >
 > [Back to Main Case Study](index.md)